nbsharath/project2/README.md

-# Front end start bean project
+# Web application front end Bean.
 The project provides intial setup that contains gulp tasks and folder structure that can be used for web application developemet.

 ## The gulp tasks include: